MSP Strategies

 Pilot MSP for the Middle Bank

-The draft pilot maritime spatial plan for the Southern Middle Bank area is generally of strategic nature.
+The draft pilot MSP Plan for the Southern Middle Bank area is generally of strategic nature.
 It is a tool for balancing the different interests of sea space use.
-It is a structure plan, because it diagnoses the spatial conditions of development, determines components of the spatial system and their relationships/interactions and indicates their desired “shape”.
+It...

 Marine Alien Invasive Species Strategy for the Mediterranean MPA network